-"Photocatalysis is a reaction that occurs under the influence of solar light," says Alexander Samokhvalov, an assistant professor of chemistry at Rutgers–Camden.
+"Photocatalysis is a chemical reaction that occurs under the influence of solar light," says Alexander Samokhvalov, an assistant professor of chemistry at Rutgers–Camden.
 "I'm researching the fundamental chemistry of how sunlight can drive chemical reactions."

 In particular, the chemist is studying how water is broken down into its hydrogen and oxygen components using sunlight and a solid photocatalyst.
 Producing hydrogen-powered vehicles is an example of one "green" application of splitting water.